gorodnichy/vitals/docs/readme.md

 ==================================================

 **Disclaimer**: The authoritative source for COVID-19 information is [Canada.ca/coronavirus](https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19.html).
-The results and views presented here are those by the authors and are not to be misconstrued as representing  views of any Canadian Agency, University, or Department.
+The results and views presented in this portal are those by the authors and are not to be misconstrued as representing  views of any Canadian Agency, University, or Department.
 They were developed and gathered by the [R4GC Data Science community](https://open-canada.github.io/r4gc/index.html#r4gc-community) as part of the community training and socializing, mostly on authors' own time and using authors' own resources.
 All codes behind the analysis and supporting documents are free, open and available in [GitHub](https://github.com/open-canada/vitals/).